Chapter 1: Frenemies

 I KIND OF hated swiping the brooch.
 It made a real fashion statement for the corpse, who, need I mention, was the best-dressed person at the Leonard T. Ahearn and Sons Funeral Home.

 Nobody dresses anymore.
 Have you noticed?
 Shorts at the office.
 Flip-flops in church.
 In church.
 Okay, so I’m not what you’d call a churchgoer, aside from the occasional paid-mourner gig, but you get my point.
 It’s a matter of respect.
 I mean, if it were your blue-haired granny packed into that satin-lined box, all decked out in a yellow Chanel suit and Hermès scarf, with a manicure to die for, would you show up for the wake in plaid flannel dorm pants and fuzzy slippers?

 Fuzzy bedroom slippers, I kid you not, as if locating an actual pair of flip-flops would have taken too much effort for the grieving granddaughter.
-The girl, who looked around eighteen, sat slumped in the front row between her pimply younger brother and nose-picking boyfriend, playing Angry Birds on her iPad and whining about missing Keeping Up With the Kardashians because she’d maxed out her DVR for that time slot.
+The girl, who looked around eighteen, sat slumped in the front row between her pimply younger brother and nose-picking boyfriend, playing Rabid Zombie Babysitter on her iPad and whining about missing the latest episode of Bungled Boob & Butt Jobs! because she’d maxed out her DVR for that time slot.
 Your basic sullen Long Island youth.

 I shouldn’t care.
 Colette O’Rourke wasn’t my blue-haired granny, she was an assignment.
 Which might come across as pretty cold considering I knew her, but it had been years since our paths had crossed.
 Thankfully, none of our mutual acquaintances were here at the moment.